mcgillij/mcgillij.dev/content/urtuk-the-desolation.rst

 One complaint
 *************

 And it's minor, and I can work around it no problem.
 However it's a bit annoying.
 This game doesn't actually seem to "support" my native resolution of **5120x1400**.
 I can full screen the game, which offsets the UI quite a bit in the title screen, and it works once in battle.
 But that would be my only complaint so far.
+Did I mention the Linux port works amazingly well.
+(Running Arch btw)

 Conclusion
 **********

-If you like XCOM, Darkess Dungeon, Old Battletech tabletop, or are just fond of hex's.
+If you like *XCOM, Darkest Dungeon, Old Battletech tabletop*, or are just fond of hex's.
 This games super worth it.
 I'm really enjoying it.
-And I very much like not having to fire up a VM to play it since it's got a native linux port.
+And I very much like not having to fire up a VM to play it since it's got a native Linux port.